storageos/storageos.github.io/_docs/introduction/quick_start.md

 chmod +x storageos
 ```

-4. That's it - StorageOS is now running.
-Confirm that StorageOS has provisioned a 10GB volume to `/data` in the container:
+4. Confirm that StorageOS has provisioned a 10GB volume to `/data` in the container:
 ```bash
 $ ./storageos volume list
 ```